 Minnesota offers stunning scenery and world-class tours, dining, entertainment and shopping.
-Hundreds of historic sites and museums relay the stories of determined pioneers from Germany, Scandinavia and central Europe.
+Hundreds of historic sites and museums relay the stories of determined pioneers from Germany, Scandinavia and Central Europe.
 The towns they founded are now noted for their historic architecture, antique shops, inns and ethnic festivals.
 In the countryside there are bike trails, canoe rivers, and fishing lakes and streams.
 And in a state with tax-free shopping on clothing and shoes, Mall of America is a shopper's dream come true!

 The following attractions are a few of the highlights in a state filled with interesting sites—from outdoor adventures, world-class theaters and museums, to fascinating historic sites.
 A complete listing of the various attractions in all corners of Minnesota is also available on this website.

 In addition to the mall, Minnesota offers even more shopping, from outlet malls to antique shops and more.
 Minnesota is a shopping paradise, with no sales tax on clothing, shoes, food or medicine.

 Old Man River, the mighty Mississippi, begins as a tiny stream flowing out of Lake Itasca in Itasca State Park, between Park Rapids and Bemidji.
-A marker at the source states, "Here 1,475 feet above the ocean, the mighty Mississippi begins to flow on its winding way 2,552 miles (4,083 kilometers) to the Gulf of Mexico."
+A marker at the source states, "Here 1,475 feet (2,373 kilometers) above the ocean, the mighty Mississippi begins to flow on its winding way 2,552 miles (4,083 kilometers) to the Gulf of Mexico."
 Visitors usually cross the source on stepping stones, which according to Indian legend, will lead to a long and fruitful life.

 For centuries, American Indians from throughout North America have come to Pipestone to harvest this red soapstone-like material, which is used for making peace pipes and other artifacts, such as turtles and eagles from quarries in southwestern Minnesota.
 Attractions at the Monument include operating quarries, craftspeople carving the pipestone, and an interpretive center and gift shop.
-Believed to be sacred ground, the Monument is a surprising relief from the surrounding prairie, with forest, rock formations, water falls and native plants.
+Believed to be sacred ground, the monument is a surprising relief from the surrounding prairie, with forest, rock formations, waterfalls and native plants.